Seattle skyline

-Right now, there are 63 verified questions from the last 14 days sitting in our database — the same questions Amazon is asking candidates this week.
-Most applicants will never see them.
+87 verified questions from the last 14 days, the same ones Amazon is asking candidates this week.
+Most applicants never see them.

 Engineers using this